Aberdeenshire Educational Trust

 - examination fees

-- cost of books, equipment, special clothing
+- cost of books, equipment, special clothing and other items specifically required for course

 Sports facilities and clubs